Correspondences acting on constant cycle curves on K3 surfaces: Preliminaries.

 \begin{conj}[Generalized Bloch conjecture] For any $2$-cycle $Z \subseteq X\times X$ such that $[Z]^*:H^2(X, \bC)\to H^2(X, \bC)$ vanishes on $H^0(X, \Omega^2_X)$, the morphism $Z_*:CH_0(X)\to CH_0(X)$ vanishes on $F^2CH_0(X)$. \end{conj} The reader can find the definition of $[Z]^*$ in \cite[Chapter 11]{Voi2} and of $Z_*$ in Subsection \ref{sub:Notations}.

-The inverse of the Generalized Bloch-Beilinson conjecture is easier and already established (\cite[proposition 11.18]{Voi2}).
+The inverse of the Generalized Bloch--Beilinson conjecture is easier and already established (\cite[proposition 11.18]{Voi2}).
 We recall here the statement in view also of \cite[remark 11.20]{Voi2}. \begin{lemma} Let $Z$ be a $2$ cycle on $X$ and assume that $Z_*$ vanishes on $F^2CH_0(X)$.
-Then $[Z]^*: H^2(X,\bC)\to H^2(X,\bC)$ vanishes on $H^0(X,\Omega^2_X)\subseteq H^2(X,\bC)$ and furthermore $Z^*$ vanishes on $H^2(X, \bQ)_{\tr}$, namely on the smallest Hodge substructure containing $H^0(X,\Omega^2_X)$. \end{lemma} As an application, consider a correspondence $Z''$ and an integer $d$.
-Take the correspondence $Z''=Z - d\Delta_X$, where $\Delta_X \subseteq X\times X $ denote the diagonal.
-Then, $Z''$ satisfies for instance Lemma \ref{lem:Voi11.18} if and only if $Z_*$ behaves as a multiple of the diagonal.
+Then $[Z]^*: H^2(X,\bC)\to H^2(X,\bC)$ vanishes on $H^0(X,\Omega^2_X)\subseteq H^2(X,\bC)$ and furthermore $Z^*$ vanishes on $H^2(X, \bQ)_{\tr}$, namely on the smallest Hodge substructure containing $H^0(X,\Omega^2_X)$. \end{lemma} As an application, consider a correspondence $Z$ and an integer $d$.
+Take the correspondence $Z''=Z - d\Delta_X$, where $\Delta_X \subseteq X\times X $ denotes the diagonal.
+Then $Z''$ satisfies the assumptions of Lemma \ref{lem:Voi11.18} if and only if $Z_*$ behaves as a multiple of the diagonal.
 We will see examples in the next sections.

-\section{Correspondences from $n$-torsion points of linear systems on $K3$ surfaces}
+\section{Correspondences from $n$-torsion points of linear systems on $K3$ surfaces.}

 In this section we introduce for any integer $n\geq 2$ a locus $Z_n(L)\subseteq X\times X$ parametrizing $n-$torsion points of curves $C$ in the linear system $|L|$ on a $K3$ surface $X$.
 We prove that the expected dimension of such a locus is $2$.
 When the locus $Z_n(L)$ has dimension $2$, we show that it acts on the group $\ccc(X)$ generated by constant cycle curves (Definition \ref{def:corrccc}) and that it satisfies the so-called easy direction of the generalized Bloch conjecture (Subsection \ref{subsec:BB}).